maryclaireteahan/matchthemonster/README.md

 ### Design

-TheIt was decided that the game design would be fun while also staying simple.
-Seeing as it is a memory game and all focus needs to be kept on the game it made sense to keep all elements outside the game as simple as possible and incorpoate the fun side of the design into the actual game.
-Initially the backgrounds had spooky images but it seemed too distracting so all background areas were given a colour.
+It was decided that the game design would be fun while also staying simple.
+Seeing as it is a timed memory game and all focus needs to be kept on the game it made sense for all elements outside the game to be as simple as possible and incorpoate the fun side of the design into the actual game.
+Initially the backgrounds had spooky images but it seemed too distracting so images were removed from all background areas and they were given a block colour instead.
 It made sense that the card images should be where the fun comes in.
 Different images were sourced from the website flaticon which is credited below.
-To keep the images consistent in style, they were all sourced from the same artist, wanicon, who is credited below.
+Initially the images seemed to clash as they were created by different artists and had different styles.
+In the end, to keep the style consistent, certain images were replaces so that they were all sourced from the same artist, wanicon, who is credited below.

 #### Design Discovery Phase